Alternating, private alternating, and quantum alternating realtime automata: Alternation

-\begin{theorem} The emptiness problem for unary A1CAs is undecidable. \end{theorem} \begin{proof} For a deterministic Turing machine $M$, we construct a realtime alternating counter automaton $A$ which accepts the unary input $u^{2n}$ if and only if $M$ starting on an empty tape halts in exactly $n$ steps.
-To solve the emptiness problem for $A$ is then to solve whether $M$ halts, a known undecidable problem.
-The proof idea is similar to Theorem 3.4. in \cite{CKS81} showing how an alternating Turing machine can mimic deterministic $T(n)$ time computation in $O(\log T(n))$ space by utilizing backwards simulation.
+\begin{thm} The emptiness problem for unary A1CAs is undecidable. \end{thm} \begin{proof} For a deterministic Turing machine $M$, we can construct a realtime alternating counter automaton $A$ which accepts the unary input $u^{2n}$ if and only if $M$ starting on an empty tape halts in exactly $n$ steps.
+To solve the emptiness problem for $A$ is then to solve whether $M$ halts on the empty string, a problem whose undecidability is well known.
+The proof idea is similar to Theorem 3.4 in \cite{CKS81}, showing how an alternating Turing machine can mimic deterministic $T(n)$-time computation in $O(\log T(n))$ space by utilizing backwards simulation.

-Without loss of generality, we can assume that the tape of $M$ is semi-infinite, cells numbered with nonnegative integers, that there is a special starting symbol $\triangleright$ always in cell number $0$, and the machine never attempts to overwrite $\triangleright$, or move the head to the left of it.
+Without loss of generality, we can assume that the tape of $M$ is semi-infinite, cells numbered with nonnegative integers, and that there is always a special starting symbol $\triangleright$ in cell number $0$.
+The machine never attempts to overwrite $\triangleright$.
 Moreover, by introducing another left endmarker, we may assume that the final step (if $M$ halts) is the first time $M$ returns to head position $C=0$, and halts in a unique halting state $q_f$.

-The simulation uses the input word $u^{2n}$ as a clock measuring the steps of computation, and the counter to store the read-write head location of the simulated machine.
+The simulation uses the input word $u^{2n}$ as a clock measuring the steps of computation, and the counter to store a pointer to a position in a configuration of the simulated machine.
 By the aforementioned assumptions, the counter value will start at $C=0$, remain nonnegative, and return to value $C=0$ only if the computation halts.
-The starting configuration of $M$ is numbered as $0$, final as $n$, and the backwards simulation means that the configuration number $n-i$ is simulated when reading symbols $2i$ and $2i+1$ of the input word $u^{2n}$.
+The starting configuration of $M$ is numbered $0$, the final one is numbered $n$, and the backwards simulation means that the configuration numbered $n-i$ is simulated when reading symbols $2i$ and $2i+1$ of the input word $u^{2n}$.